-The Legislative Program serves as the touchstone for all legislative activities during the session, guiding this work to reflect the priorities of the Board of Directors, consistent with Board Policy 1.11 (Attachment 2).
-It also provides an opportunity for District staff to think about programs and projects in policy terms, beyond strictly execution, thus promoting interdepartmental coordination and a culture of continuous improvement.
+The Legislative Program serves as the touchstone for all legislative activities during the session, articulating the priorities of the Board of Directors and focusing staff, consistent with Board Policy 1.11 (Attachment 3).
+It also provides an opportunity for District staff to think about its work in policy terms, beyond strictly project execution, helping to promote interdepartmental coordination and a culture of continuous improvement.